mayorbcode/cpnt262-final/README.md

 &nbsp;&nbsp;The website consists of;
 1. A home Page
 2. A gallery which displays images of our various service locations
-3. A gallery-item page which gives a brief insight as to what to expect from the selected location
+3. A gallery-item page which shows the location in more detail
 4. A team page which displays our management team members
 5. A subscribe page where potential clients can leave their information where they will be contacted
 6. An admin page which shows a list of our subscribers